oracle/node-oracledb/doc/src/api_manual/oracledb.rst

     connection pool.
 However, in most cases, Oracle recommends getting connections from a :meth:`connection pool <oracledb.createPool()>`.

+    Note: It is recommended to explicitly close a connection.
+If not, you may experience a short delay when the application terminates.
+This is due to the timing behavior of Node.js garbage collection which needs to free the connection reference.

     The following table shows the various signatures that can be used when invoking ``getConnection`` and describes how the function will behave as a result.